 Finally, if you want someone to walk with you on this journey and hold you accountable, we have Biblical Parenting Coaches standing by.

-This is day 15 of my Homeschooling 101 Blog Party!
-I’m so glad you are here!
-Stay tuned because we have more veteran homeschoolers sharing their tips with you almost every day right here.
-Oh and don’t forget to enter the HUGE giveaways and join the exclusive Facebook group to chat it up with our bloggers, ask questions and just be a part of our amazing and growing community!
+This is day 15 of my Homeschooling 101 Blog Series … I’m so glad you are here!
+Don’t miss all the other posts.
+Oh and don’t forget to join the exclusive Facebook group to chat it up with other homeschooling mamas in our amazing and growing community!

 Ed is a husband of 35 years and father of 2 grown homeschooled sons.
 He serves as the Director of Development for the National Center for Biblical Parenting; the leader of the Family Ministry Consultation Team and a content presenter.
 Being a good parent, husband and follower of Jesus Christ are important values in Ed’s life.
 He also loves coaching young people, coaching sports and coaching parents!